eckon/quick-clone/README.md

 * Download the Appimage on the Releases page
 * Make it executable `chmod +x <file>`
   * For systems that can not run it (Windows: WSL)
+    * *WARNING* for some reason only some AppImages work (for WSL), mainly the ones created manually (tagged with `*-manual`), if the newest version does not have one, check older versions/releases open an Issue or compile on your computer
   * Extract it with `./<file> --appimage-extract`
   * Run the executable in `./squashfs-root/usr/bin/qc`
 * Run it